By Lucy Rana and Vibhuti Vasisth

 The Italian Government has assumed14 a unitary and an organic decree for Phase two of the Economy, which allocates the following:

 - EUR 155 billion in terms of net balance required to be financed, and EUR 55 billion in terms of borrowing; and

 - interventions to support businesses, such as – allocating approximately EUR 4 billion for the cancellation of the June – Regional Tax on Productive Activities/Imposta Regionale sulle Attività Produttive, balance and advance payment for companies with a turnover of about EUR 250 million.

-The HM Treasury has also published details of an update enumerating the terms of the CCFF.
+The HM Treasury has also published details of an update16 enumerating the terms of the CCFF.

 - to introduce greater flexibility into the insolvency regime, while allowing companies breathing space to explore options for rescue whilst protecting the supplies, so they can have the maximum and optimum chances of survival;

 - to temporarily suspend parts of insolvency law in order to offer support to directors to continue trading through the emergency without being influenced by the threat of personal liability and enabling them to protect companies from aggressive creditor actions; and